 The bodies are remarkably well preserved.
 That’s because raised peat bogs are low in oxygen, and oxygen happens to be a favorite dish for most decomposing microorganisms.
 Plus raised peat bogs in Northern Europe are cold.
 Like refrigerator-big-enough-to-hold-a-lot-of-people cold.
 Low oxygen and low temperatures means there’s a high probability that any body you put in raised peat bog will still be there in a few thousand years.

 Over in Orono, however, we’re not likely to pull barrels of thousand-year-old butter or cadavers from three millennia past out of the bog.
 But we can find carnivorous plants.

-This photo is much better and shows the pitfall traps made of specialized leaves and filled with nectar to lure in prey, which usually consists of insects, spiders, and mites.
-Read more info about the carnivorous plants in the bog.
+One of them is an insect-eater called a pitcher plant, and it’s pretty prolific at the Orono Bog.
+Nestled into the peat moss are pitfall traps made of specialized leaves that are filled with nectar to lure in prey, which usually consists of insects, spiders, and mites.

 But lest ye start thinking the bogs are no-good places filled with butter and bodies and tricky trapping plants, it should also be noted that they’re totally underappreciated and important ecosystems.

 “They are one of the harshest environments on the planet and also one of the most important in terms of carbon storage.
 New research hopes to reveal the role these threatened bogs could play in the climate change story.”
 Read more in this story from The Guardian: Ultimate bogs: how saving peatlands could help save the planet.

 Thanks to the University of Maine, the City of Bangor, and the Orono Land Trust – as well as all the volunteers who work to maintain the boardwalk – for creating an accessible place for us to expand our bog knowledge.

 ++ 2020 UPDATE: The Orono Bog Boardwalk remains closed.
 See the Facebook page for up-to-date info.++